SmartAdvisorOnline

 What the full flow looks like in real life

 Once the handshake is complete, the tunnel behaves like a protected route.
 Your device sends wrapped packets to the VPN server, the server decrypts the inner request, then forwards it to the destination site using its own public IP.
 The reply comes back to the VPN server, gets wrapped again, and travels back through the tunnel to your device.
-This is why your browser thinks “the internet still works normally” while the network path underneath is completely different.
+Your browser thinks “the internet still works normally” while the network path underneath is completely different.

 End-to-end VPN flow Your device App creates original packet VPN client Encrypts + wraps packet VPN server Decrypts + forwards request Website / app Sees VPN IP, not yours encrypted tunnel public internet side Outgoing request and incoming reply use the same tunnel logic in reverse, which is why session continuity matters so much on mobile networks.